alebastr/sway-systemd/README.md

 ## Non-goals

-Running the compositor itself as a user service. [sway-services](https://github.com/xdbob/sway-services/) already exists and does exactly that.
+- Running the compositor itself as a user service. [sway-services](https://github.com/xdbob/sway-services/) already exists and does exactly that.

+- Managing sway environment.
+It's hard, opinionated and depends on the way user starts sway, so I don't have a solution that works for everyone and is acceptable for default configuration.
+See also [#6](https://github.com/alebastr/sway-systemd/issues/6).\
+  The common solutions are `~/.profile` (if your display manager supports that), `~/.pam_environment`, or a wrapper script that sets the variables before starting sway.

 ## Components